raghuram-gs/web-authentication-authorization/README.md

 How can I let a website or client access my data without giving my password ?

-Lets look at how delegate authorization works:
+Lets look at how authorization is delegated:

 ![](Images/AuthorizationExample.png)